-You can use the file Scenes\example1.p and Scenes\example2.p in the directory OKExamples\OKG\Basic to try these commands.
+You can use the file Scenes_example1.p and Scenes_example2.p in the directory OKExamples\OKG_Basic to try these commands.
 The construction contains 6 scenes that illustrate the proof of the existence of the orthocentre of a triangle.
 Figure 36 shows the construction when the transparent lines are invisible (left) and visible (right).
-Figure 37 shows the scenes in the construction.
+Figure 37 shows the scenes of the construction.
 As you can see, all scenes contain the same objects, but the visibility, bleaching, and transparency state of each object can vary from scene to scene.